mosn/htnn/site/content/en/docs/reference/type.md

 This documentation describes type definitions used across different plugins.
 Definitions are listed in alphabetical order.

+## Duration

+A string represents the time duration.
+The string should end with `s`, which means the number of seconds.
+For example, `10s` and `0.1s`.

 ## HeaderValue

 A `key` / `value` pair, like `{"key":"Accept-Encoding", "value": "gzip"}`.